 Where do these large files (250 GB) get stored and how?

-The files are stored in the Azure SQL, now let’s understand how does it get stored – each file is split into chunks and each piece is encrypted with a unique key.
+The files are stored in the Azure SQL, now let’s understand how they get stored – each file is split into chunks and each piece is encrypted with a unique key.
 All your files are backed up in Azure Storage, ensuring high availability and performance.
 You can easily upload and download your large files when you need them, where you need them without compromising the security.
-With that being said, when you upload any large files to SharePoint Online or OneDrive, generally it takes more times however, in the subsequent upload (if you do any changes to the file), it takes lesser time as it considers only changes component of the file, not the whole file – this incremental upload handles through the file synchronization.
+With that being said, when you upload any large files to SharePoint Online or OneDrive, generally it takes more time however, in the subsequent upload (if you do any changes to the file), it takes lesser time as it considers only changes component of the file, not the whole file – this incremental upload handles through the file synchronization.

 The upload file size limit for Microsoft 365 is increasing from 100 GB to 250 GB – is it good or bad?

-Certainly, it is good news for industries like heavy manufacturing, transportation, healthcare, and media, etc, having said this – we should know the basic calculation is 1 TB for the tenant and 10 GB per licensed user, – with this increase, this will hit the tenant storage quota, so Microsoft really has to think about the other side of the coin – it shouldn’t hit the quota exhaustion.
+Certainly, it is good news for industries like heavy manufacturing, transportation, healthcare, media, etc, having said this – we should know the basic calculation is 1 TB for the tenant and 10 GB per licensed user, – with this increase, this will hit the tenant storage quota, so Microsoft really has to think about the other side of the coin – it shouldn’t hit the quota exhaustion.

 The upload file size limit for Microsoft 365 is increasing from 100 GB to 250 GB -when this will be rolled out?